-Type of Administration The Plan and Plans are fully-insured.
+Type of Administration This plan is a fully-insured plan.

-Sources of Contributions Plan contributions are paid by participating employers on behalf of employees and their dependents and, to the extent disclosed in enrollment information and permitted by the Plan, contributions may be paid by employees.
+Sources of Contributions Plan contributions are paid by participating employers on behalf of participants and their dependents and, to the extent disclosed in enrollment information and permitted by the Plan, contributions may be paid by employees.

 Funding Medium The employer contributions and employee self-payments are received and held by the Board of Trustees in trust pending payment of insurance premiums and/or claims and administrative expenses.
 Below are the names and addresses of the administrative and benefit claim providers that are contracted with the Plan.
-Please note: Your employer has the option of electing which Trust's Plan benefits will be available to its employees.
+Please note: Your employer has the option of electing which Trust's plan benefits will be available to its employees.
 Accordingly, you may not be eligible for all of the benefits identified below.